Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Assignments/assignment-2.md

 - Did more men or women survive?
 - Did passenger class affect survival?

+Stretch challenges!
+Try these challenges if you've completed the challenges above.

+- What was the most common fare paid?
+- What were the ages of the passengers?
+- How many passengers embarked at each of the three stops?
+-

 ## What will you turn in?

 Post a link to the GitHub repo containing your work to GradeScope.